RRMaximiliano/r-latex-tables-sum-stats/README.md

   )
 ```

-That gives you the following latex:
+That gives you the following latex code:

     \begin{tabular}{lccccc}
     \toprule